-Section 26(2) provides that some provisions of the First Schedule will continue to apply when a nursery discontinues its farming operations but is still in possession of produce.
+Under section 26(2) some provisions of the First Schedule will continue to apply to a nursery operator who still holds produce after farming operations have ceased.
 These provisions will continue to apply until the last of the produce has been disposed of.
 Paragraph 3(3) deems produce subject to a similar agreement to a "sheep lease" to be held and not disposed of by the grantor of the lease or agreement (lessor).
 The value of the produce must be included in the determination of the lessor's taxable income each year until the produce is disposed of.